 Do you have any questions about how to stain interior concrete floors?

-If you’ve done it, do you have any tips?
+If you’ve done it, do you have any tips on stained concrete floors?

-Of course in the day and age we unfortunately live in I have to add the following: I am not a general contractor or professional concrete stainer.
-This post walks you though the steps I took in staining my concrete.
+Of course in the day and age we, unfortunately, live in, I have to add the following: I am not a general contractor or professional concrete stainer.
+This post walks you through the steps I took in staining concrete in my house.
 Your results could differ.
 Please consult a professional if you need to.